AminSuleiman-data/Superstore-profitability-analysis/README.md

 - Correlation between **Discount and Profit**
 - Average profit by discount level
 - Identification of **profit erosion caused by high discounts**

 ---

+## 3️⃣ Dashboard Development (Power BI)

+The final executive dashboard was built using **Power BI** to visualize key insights from the analysis.

+The dashboard highlights:

+- Total Sales
+- Total Profit
+- Total Orders
+- Monthly Sales Trends
+- Category Performance
+- Regional Sales Distribution

+Power BI was used to create an interactive dashboard summarizing the most important business metrics and analytical insights.

+---